-To avoid being assigned as a PEV for a visit to an institution for which you have a conflict of interest, it is important that you keep your list of conflicts current in your ABET profile.
-You should update your profile whenever a new conflict of interest develops, but not later than mid-spring of each year.
+It is important that you keep your list of conflicts current in your ABET profile.
+To avoid being assigned as an evaluator at an institution where you have a conflict of interest, update your volunteer profile whenever a new conflict of interest arises and no later than mid-spring of each year.